yeminyi/myblog/_posts/2019-04-05-solid-design-priciples.md

 ---
 layout: post
-title:  Design Patterns in C# ASP.NET -- The SOLID Design Principles
+title:  The SOLID Design Principles in C# ASP.NET
-categories: DesignPatterns
+categories: SOLID
 tags: [DesignPatterns,SOLID,OOP,C#]
 ---

 ## Concepts
-In object-oriented computer programming, SOLID is a mnemonic acronym for five design principles intended to make software designs more understandable, flexible and maintainable.
+In object-oriented computer programming, SOLID is a mnemonic acronym for five design principles intended to make software designs more understandable, flexible and maintainable. `The Law of Demeter`is known as the Least Knowledge Principle (LKP), which is also an important design guideline for developing software applications.

 ![SOLID](https://miro.medium.com/max/606/1*yO6YGExWLJl5VOUL61xXvQ.jpeg)
-### Single responsibility principle
+### Single Responsibility Principle
 A class should only have a single responsibility, that is, only changes to one part of the software's specification should be able to affect the specification of the class.
 ``` C#
 using System;